dropcase/dropcase-11ty/_src/notes/2022/02/and-another-thing.md

 - Wikis/CMS options
   - corporate/enterprise (Plone, Drupal/Acquia)
   - Wikimedia, and Dokuwiki was a favorite for quite a while
-  - Too many CMS attempts
+  - Too many CMS attempts, from Greymatter to Drupal to Textpattern and others
 - Note-taking apps (OneNote, Evernote, Zoho Notebook, dabbled in Notion)
 - Bullet-driven ([Workflowy](https://workflowy.com/))

 The one that's stuck and worked best for me has been [Roam Research](https://roamresearch.com/).
 I was lucky enough to be grandfathered in while it was being developed, so I have one graph that's "free" and I've been using it daily since January 12th, 2020.
-I'll break out another note all about my take on Roam and other similar offerings, like Obsidian and Logseq, other than to say that I like all three for different reasons.
+I'll break out another note all about my take on Roam and other similar offerings, like [Obsidian](https://obsidian.md/) and [Logseq](https://logseq.com/), other than to say that I like all three for different reasons.

 It's very nice to have a platform that I can use as my second brain, and that I have snapshots of (hourly at the moment, nice feature they added).
 It's helped take some of the load off of my mind, and combined with therapy has made such a huge difference in my mental state.